List of Last of the Summer Wine characters: Edie Pegden

-In later years Hird, who was still in the series at the age of 90, suffered poor health, which affected her ability to stand.
-To cover this, she was often seen sitting down, or, when standing, had something to hold on to (often out of camera shot).
+In later years Hird, who was still in the series at the age of 91, suffered from poor health, which affected her ability to stand.
+To cover this, she was often seen sitting down, or, when standing, had something to hold on to due to her frailty (often out of camera shot).
 For driving and distance shots, her double, Amy Shaw, was used.

 When Thora Hird died in 2003, Edie was also said to have died.
 As with her husband Wesley previously, it was not immediately made obvious, but later references to the character indicated that she had died.
 In the final three series, a framed photo of Edie can be seen on Barry and Glenda's mantelpiece.

 In one episode Barry talks about ghosts and Glenda asks if he had seen her mother.
 Barry's response in the negative includes immense gladness, in that she scared him enough alive.

-For the first few series in which she appeared, Edie was extremely concerned with her reputation in the neighbourhood: whenever there was company, Edie would try to put on a posh, educated voice—which would suddenly vanish when she was shouting for (or at) Wesley.
+For the first few series in which she appeared, Edie was extremely concerned with her reputation in the neighbourhood: whenever there was company, Edie would try to put on a posh, educated voice – which would suddenly vanish when she was shouting for (or at) Wesley.
 Edie's character was a prototype for Hyacinth Bucket in Keeping Up Appearances (also written by Roy Clarke).
 In the episode "Who's That Bloke With Nora Batty Then?"
 Edie says the line "Pegden residence, the lady of the house speaking" in order to seem of a higher class.
 This would later be used by Clarke word-perfect for Hyacinth's catchphrase "Bucket residence, the lady of the house speaking".
 Once the latter series was created, this aspect of Edie's personality was toned down a bit (although not completely) in order to differentiate the two characters.